openmainframeproject/cobol-programming-course/README.md

 ## Discussion

-You can connect with the community in a variety of ways...
+You can connect with the community in a variety of ways as follows:

 - [#cobol-programming-course channel on Open Mainframe Project Slack](https://slack.openmainframeproject.org)
 - ['COBOL technical questions' category on Open Mainframe Project Community Forums](https://community.openmainframeproject.org/c/cobol-technical-questions/16)